wexi/amforth-shadow/doc/source/TG/recipes/Arrays.rst

   43 buffer: my-array

 please note the different sizes!
-The :file:`variable`-implementation allocates one cell *more* than :file:`buffer`.
+The :file:`buffer:`-implementation allocates the exact number of bytes whereas the :file:`variable` version adds the given size parameter to the 1 cell it allocates anyways.

 The use of the array is quite simple: